MRtrix3/mrtrix3/docs/getting_started/commands/mrregister.rst

 FOD registration (with apodised point spread reorientation) will be performed by default if the number of volumes in the 4th dimension equals the number of coefficients in an antipodally symmetric spherical harmonic series (e.g. 6, 15, 28 etc).
 The -no_reorientation option can be used to force reorientation off if required.

 Non-linear registration computes warps to map from both image1->image2 and image2->image1.
 Similar to Avants (2008) Med Image Anal.
-12(1): 26–41, both the image1 and image2 are warped towards a 'middle space'.
-Warps are saved in a single 5D file, with the 5th dimension defining the warp type.By default the affine transformation will be saved in the warp image header (use mrinfo to view)
+12(1): 26–41, registration is performed by matching both the image1 and image2 in a 'midway space'.
+Warps can be saved as two deformation fields that map directly between image1->image2 and image2->image1, or if using -nl_warp_full as a single 5D file that stores all 4 warps image1->mid->image2, and image2->mid->image1.
+The 5D warp format stores x,y,z deformations in the 4th dimension, and uses the 5th dimension to index the 4 warps.
+The affine transforms estimated (to midway space) are also stored as comments in the image header.
+The 5D warp file can be used to reinitialise subsequent registrations, in addition to transforming images to midway space (e.g. for intra-subject alignment in a 2-time-point longitudinal analysis).

 Options
 -------